 - A gif showing where the zones/layers on Catwa Bento heads are

 - Removing any tints on your head and body: Catwa Bento head & Slink Physique body OR Catwa Bento head & Signature body

 The Animations HUD

-All of Catwa’s Bento heads have recently updated to v3.0 with motion capture animations, and they look incredible.
+All of Catwa’s Bento heads have motion capture animations, and they look incredible.
 I showed you earlier how to disable the full face AO if you found it distracting while you worked on practicing with your Catwa head, but now it’s time to get those animations back up and running again.
 Some of it is self-explanatory, and you’ll have more fun discovering what each section does through clicking and playing around with it than you will if I tell you everything about it, so I’m only going to show you a couple of bits: